Skip to main content

 Reality-Based Commitments

-Build credibility early with small, real commitments—then stakeholders trust the hard conversations later.
+Build credibility early with small, real commitments.
+When you've done that, stakeholders trust the hard conversations later.

 Read more

-Begin by asking what the team can deliver quickly—and confidently.
+Start by asking what the team can deliver quickly and confidently.

 When we commit early, we treat those commitments as non-negotiable.